da-nish/Flowman/README.md

-# Flowman Readme
+# AutomateTest Readme

-Flowman lets you define API tests and ordered API flows in YAML.
+AutomateTest lets you define API tests and ordered API flows in YAML.
 The YAML files are converted into a Postman collection by `scripts`, then executed by Newman and generate a report.

 It is not only a Newman wrapper.
 Internally, it uses several components to manage and execute the tests, including the Newman CLI, an HTML report generator, builder scripts, environment and variable JSON files, and shell scripts that handle communication between the different components.